angelwingscomms/q/files/final_prompt.md

 - Use brackets for options (e.g., (a)...(b)...(c)...) and place questions and options on same line
 - For answers_A, provide only the letter of the correct option (a, b, c, etc.) or the word that fills the blank

--
 Each question must:
 – Be closed-ended (True/False or Multiple Choice)
-– Ask for a very simple fact or basic concept
+– Ask for a fact or concept
-– Use extremely simple words and grammar
+– Use simple words and grammar
 – Require one-word or short-phrase answers